trevonerd/docker-cypress-runner/README.md

 You will find Cypress 4.3.0, for example, in trevonerd/cypress:4.3.0

 You will also find any new Cypress versions published at most 1 hour after they reach the yarn repos.

-In the unlikely case you don't want to pin down a Cypress version, you can just use trevonerd/cypress:latest for... well, for the latest Cypress.

 ## Why does this exist